11 Displacement from Velocity

 \int A f(t)dt = A \int f(t)dt.

-This is something that you will use all the time.
+This is something that we will use all the time.

 \int [ f(t)+g(t)] dt = \int f(t)dt + \int g(t)dt.